sky3947/arcade-token-tracking-system/README.md

 ## Development server

+Go to the project folder in a terminal.
 Run `ng serve` in the project folder for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+(You may have to run `npm install` to install package dependencies.)
+Navigate to `http://localhost:4200/` to see the Application.

 ## Future features